transloadit/uppy.io/blog/2023-10-25-image-editor.md

 1. ask your designer what scaling on rotation should look like,
 1. find the `.scale()` function, and
-1. pretty straightforward maths.
+1. apply some geometry.

-### Step 1: Ask Your Designer
+### Step 1: Ask your designer

 When I approached this task, my first instinct was to go for the “rotated rectangle inscribed within another rectangle” solution so that the largest-area inscription possible is achieved.
-Absolutely do not follow this route, please consult your designer (or transloadit founder in my case!) on what would actually be a pleasant experience for the user.
+Absolutely do not follow this route, please consult your designer on what would actually be a pleasant experience for the user.

+Alternatively, trust the following statement -
-Long-story short, we achieve the best “scaling on rotation” UI by:
+we achieve the best “scaling on rotation” UI by:

-- rotating the image around the center of the image (intersection of the diagonals)
+- always rotating the image around the center of the image (intersection of the diagonals)
 - and just enlarging the image so that there are no checkered corners.

-### Step 2: Find the `.scale()` Function
+### Step 2: Find the `.scale()` function

 To enlarge the image in a way that covers checkered corners, we want some scaling function.
 Uppy uses